-“This is what we are expecting right now,” Daoud said, but added that “this would be the government’s last move.”
+“This is what we are expecting right now,” Daoud said, but then added, “This would be the government’s last move.”

-Such a step is not without precedent, even within Egypt's recent history.
+Such a step is not without precedent, even in Egypt's recent history.

 "Sisi does not really tolerate free opinion or free media, but they are keeping Facebook, YouTube and Twitter available because of the reputational damage and business repercussions when they block such major websites,” Magdi said.

 Cover: Egyptian President Abdel Fattah el-Sisi speaks during a press conference with Romanian President Klaus Iohannis in Bucharest, Romania, Wednesday, June 19, 2019.
 Abdel Fattah el-Sisi is on a one day official visit to Romania.
 (AP Photo/Vadim Ghirda)